News & Vision

 At St Paul’s, children are encouraged to participate in exercise through-out the day - during PE lessons, clubs, outdoor learning, lunch provision and special events.

-EYFS: As part of the EYFS statutory framework, pupils are taught physical development; moving and handling; health and safe care.
+EYFS: As part of the EYFS statutory framework, pupils are taught;

 Physical development